An Integrative Genome-Scale Metabolic Modeling and Machine Learning Framework for Predicting and Optimizing Single-Cell Protein Production in Saccharomyces cerevisiae: Related Work

-The Yeast8 consensus GEM provided a comprehensively annotated metabolic network supporting diverse constraint-based analyses~\cite{bib1}.
-The subsequent Yeast9 model introduced thermodynamic feasibility constraints, enabling more physiologically grounded flux predictions and expanding pathway coverage~\cite{bib2}.
-GEM-based studies have been applied across a wide spectrum of phenotypic objectives, including ethanol yield optimisation, lipid accumulation for biodiesel production, growth under nutrient limitation, and stress response characterisation~\cite{bib5}.
-The COBRApy toolbox~\cite{bib3} provides a flexible Python interface for these analyses, facilitating reproducible and programmable metabolic simulations.
+The Yeast8 consensus GEM provided a comprehensively annotated metabolic network facilitating various constraint-based analyses \citep{lu2019}.
+The Yeast9 model extended thermodynamic feasibility constraints and expanded pathways to yield more physiologically accurate flux predictions \citep{zhang2024}.
+GEM-based studies have been applied to diverse phenotypic objectives including ethanol yield optimization, lipid accumulation, growth under nutrient limitation, and stress response characterization \citep{chen2022}.
+The COBRApy toolbox \citep{ebrahim2013} enables these analyses in Python, facilitating reproducible and programmable metabolic simulations.

-Despite their utility, FBA solutions are not unique: many flux distributions can achieve the same objective value, and the deterministic, steady-state assumption underlying FBA does not capture dynamic regulatory responses or stochastic gene expression~\cite{bib8}.
-These limitations motivate the integration of statistical and machine learning methods that can learn from ensembles of GEM-simulated conditions.
+Despite their utility, FBA solutions are non-unique due to the many flux distributions that can attain the same objective value, and the deterministic, steady-state assumption of FBA precludes identification of dynamic regulatory responses or stochastic gene expression \citep{sahu2021}.
+These constraints necessitate integration of statistical and machine learning techniques capable of learning from ensembles of GEM-simulated conditions.